IBM/ibmi-bob/docs/welcome/features.md

 Normal processing of commands will continue until an error is reached unless prefixed with a `!` in front of the command.

-Usage the prefix of `!` will ignore any errors for the command. ex. `!DLTBNDDIR XXXX/YYYYY` will then ignore the error if the Binding Directory doesnt exist and continue processing.
+Usage the prefix of `!` will ignore any errors for the command. ex. `!DLTBNDDIR XXXX/YYYYY` will then ignore the error if the Binding Directory does not exist and continue processing.

 | Object Type | File Extension | CL Command        |